NanoComp/meep/doc/docs/Python_User_Interface.md

 # Python User Interface
 ---

 This page is a listing of the functions exposed by the Python interface.
 For a gentler introduction, see [Tutorial/Basics](Python_Tutorials/Basics.md).
-Also, we note that this page is not a complete listing of all functions.
+Note that this page is not a complete listing of all functions.
 In particular, because of the [SWIG wrappers](#swig-wrappers), every function in the C++ interface is accessible from the Python module, but not all of these functions are documented or intended for end users.

-See also the instructions for [parallel Meep](Parallel_Meep.md) for MPI machines.
+See also the instructions for [parallel Meep](Parallel_Meep.md).

 The Python API functions and classes can be found in the `meep` module, which should be installed in your Python system by Meep's `make install` script.
 If you installed into a nonstandard location (e.g. your home directory), you may need to set the `PYTHONPATH` environment variable as documented in the [Installation](Installation.md) section.
 You typically import the `meep` module in Python with:

 ```py
 import meep as mp
 ```

 [TOC]